 The graph below matches the Company's cumulative 5-Year total shareholder return on common stock with the cumulative total returns of the S&P Small Cap 600 Index and the NASDAQ U.S. Benchmark Iron & Steel Index.
-The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from December 31, 2018 to December 31, 2023.
+The graph tracks the performance of a \$100 investment in our common stock and in each index (with the reinvestment of all dividends) from December 31, 2019 to December 31, 2024.

 In selecting the indices for comparison, we considered market capitalization and industry or line-of-business.
-The S&P Small Cap 600 Index is a broad equity market index comprised of companies of between \$900 million and \$5.8 billion.
+The S&P Small Cap 600 Index is a broad equity market index comprised of companies of between \$1.1 billion and \$7.4 billion.
 The Company is a part of this index.
 The NASDAQ U.S. Benchmark Iron and Steel Index is comprised of U.S.-based steel and metals manufacturing and coal and iron ore mining companies.
 While we do not manufacture steel, we do produce coke, an essential ingredient in the blast furnace production of steel.
 Accordingly, we believe the NASDAQ U.S. Benchmark Iron & Steel Index is appropriate for comparison purposes.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN

-Among SunCoke Energy, Inc., the S&P SmallCap 600 Index, and NASDAQ U.S. Benchmark Iron & Steel Index
+Among SunCoke Energy, Inc., the S&P Small Cap 600 Index and the NASDAQ US Benchmark Iron & Steel Index